-Appropriate Use of Computers, Computer-Like Equipment, Computer Network Systems, and the Internet The Hamburg School Board is committed to making available to students and staff members access to a wide range of electronic learning facilities, equipment, and software, including computers, computer-like equipment (such as tablets), computer network systems, and the internet.
+Appropriate Use of Computers, Computer-Like Equipment, Computer Network Systems, and the Internet

+The Hamburg School Board is committed to making available to students and staff members access to a wide range of electronic learning facilities, equipment, and software, including computers, computer-like equipment (such as tablets), Ipads, computer network systems, and the internet.
 The goal in providing this technology and access is to support the educational objectives and mission of the School District and to promote resource sharing, innovation, problem solving, and communication.
 The District's computers, computer-like equipment, computer network systems and internet connection are not a public access service or a public forum.
 The District has the right to regulate the material created, accessed, stored, transmitted and/or posted through the use of its computers, computer-like equipment, computer network systems and/or internet connection.
-The District's computers, computer-like equipment, computer network systems and internet connection.
-The District's computers, computer-like equipment, computer network systems and/or internet connection are the property of the District and no student or staff member shall have any expectation of privacy in any materials therein.
+The District's computers, computer-like equipment, computer network systems and internet connection are the property of the District and no student or staff member shall have any expectation of privacy in any materials therein.

 Access to the District's computers, computer-like equipment, computer network systems, and the internet shall be available to all students and staff within the District.
 However, access is a privilege, not a right.
 Each student and staff member must have a signed acceptable use agreement on file prior to having access to and using the District's computers, computer-like equipment, computer network systems and the internet.
 The amount of time and type of access available for each student and staff member may be limited by the District's technology and the demands for the use of the District's technology.
-Even if students have not been given access to and/or use of the District's computers, computer-like equipment, computer network systems and/or the internet, they may still be exposed to information from the District's computers, computer-like equipment, computer network systems and/or the internet, they may still be exposed to information from the District's computers, computer-like equipment, computer network systems and/or the internet.
+Even if students have not been given access to and/or use of the District's computer-like equipment, computer network systems and/or the internet, they may still be exposed to information from the District's computers, computer-like equipment, computer network systems and/or the internet in guided curricular activities at the discretion of their teachers.